 No matter how careful you are, you might encounter unexpected issues while vacationing abroad.
 Among those issues, losing your passport might be the most stressful one.
 It’s proof of who you are, after all, and where you are from, and while in Japan, you’re required to carry it with you at all times.
 So, what if you lose it?

-Losing your passport abroad is no joke, especially when you don’t know the whole procedure: where to get a new one, how long it takes, what it costs, and so on.
+Losing your passport abroad is a stressful situation, especially when you don’t know the whole procedure: where to get a new one, how long it takes, what it costs, and so on.

 Let’s go over every little detail of this worst-case scenario so that you’re properly prepared and can handle a case of a lost passport with confidence!

-If You Cannot Find Your Passport: Go to Your Embassy or Consulate
+If You Cannot Find Your Passport: Contact (or Go To) Your Embassy or Consulate

-1) File a Report at a Police Station
+1. File a Loss/Robbery Report at a Police Station

 Not everyone speaks English in Japan, so it is best to bring a tour guide if you have one.
 Another option is to ask the staff at your hotel to call the police station and explain the situation prior to your visit.

-2. Get a New Passport at the Embassy or Consulate
+2. Get a New Passport at Your Embassy or Consulate

 3. The New Passport Cannot be Used As-Is

-Find your nearest Immigration Bureau from the following link:
+Find your nearest Immigration Office from the following link: